industrial-edge/pingpong-python/README.md

 ## QuickStart

-If you want to run everything localy with single commmand just run `docker-compose up -d` and open webpage on [lohahost:1880](http://localhost:1880) and import [flows](SFC-flows/Pingpong-testing.json).
+If you want to run everything locally with single command just run `docker-compose up -d` and open webpage on [localhost:1880](http://localhost:1880) and import [flows](SFC-flows/Pingpong-testing.json).

 ## Description